jamesw1892/LearnAnything/README.md

 - filename (str): The filename without .json extension
 - name (str): The quiz name within the file, this is case sensitive
 - instructions (str): The instructions to show the user before the questions
+- prefix (str): Prefix to question to display to the user
+- suffix (str): Suffix to question to display to the user
 - questions_and_answers (Dict[str, str]): The questions and their corresponding answers

 #### Get All Mode